Search

 Questions?
 Contact Adrienne Petrovic.

-Congratulations to the winners of the 2023 Bright Future in Energy Scholarship Competition!
+Congratulations to the 2024 Bright Future in Energy Scholarship Competition winners!

-Stephens researched the question, “How do we develop a truly sustainable recycling method that is economically feasible, environmentally responsible and socially justifiable?
+Ryu studied the question, “How do we develop a truly sustainable recycling method that is economically feasible, environmentally responsible and socially justifiable?
 What role can such a program play in helping the world achieve a future with net-zero greenhouse gas emissions?”
+She earned the grand prize for her project, “Nature’s Recyclers: Harnessing Microbe Capabilities to Achieve a Net-Zero Future,” studying how microbial inoculation could enable sustainable recycling practices and how this technology could be scaled up to commercial and industrial uses.

-Cutler researched the question, “What role does nuclear energy play in helping the world achieve a future with net-zero greenhouse gas emissions?
-How do the risks and benefits of nuclear energy compare with other existing energy technologies?”
+Krueger studied the question, “What role does nuclear energy play in helping the world achieve a future with net-zero greenhouse gas emissions?
+How do the benefits and risks of nuclear energy compare with other existing energy technologies?”
+He earned a scholarship for his project, “Nuclear Energy: The Future of America’s Industry,” studying how nuclear energy plays a role in varied commercial sectors like medicine, transportation and industry – in addition to energy.

 Idaho National Laboratory